Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 > [!primary]
 >
 > Your SSH client will normally block the connection at first due to a mismatch of the ECDSA fingerprint.
 This is normal because the rescue mode uses its own temporary SSH server.
-To resolve this, you need to edit the `known_hosts` file of your local `.ssh` folder.
+To resolve this, you need to edit the file `known_hosts` of your local `.ssh` folder.
 > You have two options:
 >
 > - **Delete the fingerprint from the file.** Your SSH client will then add a new fingerprint entry for the server when you are no longer using rescue mode.
 For a detailed explanation, refer to the section "Login and fingerprint" in our [SSH introduction guide](/pages/bare_metal_cloud/dedicated_servers/ssh_introduction).
 >
-> - **Temporarily disable the fingerprint.** Open the file with a text editor and identify the fingerprint string of your server by its IP address.
+> - **Temporarily disable the fingerprint.** Open the file `known_hosts` with a text editor and identify the fingerprint string of your server by its IP address.
 Add the character `#` at the start of the line.
 As a result, this line is now a "comment" and will be ignored by applications reading the file.
 Remember to revert this change before switching the `Netboot` back to the "normal" mode.
 >

 Click on the relevant tab for your selected connection method: